bmaupin/beyond-earth-eclipse/README.md

 - Stronger preference for a particular affinity
 - More extreme values for leader traits (bold, loyal, guarded, deceptive, friendly, etc.)
 - A strong focus on one or two aspects for each leader (growth, production, trade, espionage, military, culture, etc.)

-ⓘ This was also inspired by Alpha Centauri.
-Instead of blank-slate faction leaders, each leader has a strong personality.
-Rather than making the game boring and predictable, Alpha Centauri was lauded for its memorable and interesting factions.

 #### New intro text for all leaders